 Students shall not be allowed to consume or take candy, food or drinks, into the halls, classrooms, gymnasium or auditorium without permission.
 Candy & pop will NOT be allowed during class time without approval from the administration.

-Cell phones, IPods, or other digital music or communication devices are not to be used at school between 8:05 a.m. and 3:05 p.m. excluding the lunch period.
-Cell phone use during the lunch period may not be on school grounds.
+Cell phones, IPods, or other digital music or communication devices are not to be used at school between 7:45 a.m. and 3:45 p.m. excluding the lunch period.
+Cell phone use during the lunch period may not be in the school building.
 Possession and use of cell phones during school-sponsored activities will be at sponsors' discretion.
 Students are allowed to use school office phones for any necessary reason throughout the day, with permission from staff.
 Parents may call and leave messages for their students, but students will not be pulled out of class for a phone call unless it is an emergency.
 These devices will be confiscated if found to be in use during these hours.
 School administration may give permission to teachers for monitored student use of these devices for instructional activity purposes only.
-If confiscated, these devices will be released only to a parent or legal guardian after 3:05 p.m.
+If confiscated, these devices will be released only to a parent or legal guardian after 3:30 p.m.

-First Offense: Devise confiscated an will be released after school that day.
+First Offense: Devise confiscated an will be released to the student after school that day.

 Any further offenses, discipline will be at principal's discretion.

 Students will have the opportunity to request a change in their schedule during the first three (3) days of the semester.
 Schedules will only be changed with the authorization of both counselor and principal.
 Parents will be notified of all changes.
 Scheduling changes will only be made in extreme emergencies.
 Students requesting a change must sign a "change of schedule request" and turn that form into the office.
 Students will then be called out of class to discuss any changes.